 - Also voiced by the male Little Kuriboh in an even less convincing voice than Téa's.
 Lampshaded when Johnson disguises himself as her but has the same voice, and Joey notes that Mai sounding like a man is totally normal for her.

-- Averted in Season 4, where she's voiced by BoobsMcbalrog.
+- Averted as of Season 4, where she's voiced by BoobsMcbalrog.
 The change is noticed by Joey.